John B. Prescott

-John Barry Prescott AC FTSE (born Sydney, 22 October 1940) is an Australian retired businessman and corporate bureaucrat who was managing director and CEO of BHP from 1991 to 1998.
+John Barry Prescott (born 22 October 1940) is an Australian retired businessman and corporate bureaucrat who was managing director and CEO of BHP from 1991 to 1998.
 Over his career, he has held numerous positions including chairman of Queensland Rail and ASC Pty Ltd, and director of Newmont Mining Corporation.

 Education

 Prescott was educated at North Sydney Boys High School where in 1957 as a pupil he was appointed Deputy Librarian.
 He received a Bachelor of Commerce (Industrial Relations) from the University of New South Wales in 1961.

 Career

 ~1958–1998: BHP

 Prescott was an executive of BHP, having been with that company for over 40 years including as an executive director for 10 years and as managing director and chief executive officer from 1991 to 1998.
 Prescott's time as CEO of BHP coincided with a number of failed investments which lost the company almost $10 billion.'

 2000–2009: Australian Submarine Corporation

 Chairman (2000 – 30 June 2009).
 Prescott served as chairman of Australian Submarine Corporation, later rebranded ASC Pty Ltd.